Creating Open Source Projects in CMS Ecosystem

 A review process to approve CMS-developed software to be released as open source.

-Evaluate cost savings, development benefits, and potential security, financial, and privacy risks of open sourcing the repository.
+Evaluate the potential security, financial, and privacy risks of open sourcing the repository.

 Ensure code quality and security through analysis and testing with open source tools.